zjpeterson/ansible-net-compliance/roles/net_compliance/README.md

 # Ansible Role: net_compliance

-Runs configuration compliance with select network resources (currently `ntp_global` and `snmp_server`).
+Runs configuration compliance tasks:
+* Select network resources (currently just `ntp_global`)
+* Purges all local users other than `admin`

 Makes changed data available for use in subsequent tasks (specifically the `net_snow` role).

 Generates a summary table of results.

 ## Credentials